dotnet/corefx/Documentation/project-docs/performance-tests.md

   * Pass intermediate values to a volatile static field.
 If the value is a struct, compute a value dependent on the structure, and store that in a volatile static field.
   * Pass intermediate values to a no-inline method (`MethodImplOptions.NoInlining`)
   * Conditionally store intermediate values to a field, where the condition is never true at runtime (but is still evaluated).
+* There are two main ways to detect when a test case is being "optimized out":
+  * Look at the disassembly of the function (with the Visual Studio disassembler, for example)
+  * Observe unusual changes in the duration metric.
+If your test suddenly takes 1% of its previous time, odds are something has gone wrong.